 of oxygen delivery, blood circulation, electrolyte function, kidney function, and acid-base physiology (pH balance).
 Healthy carbon dioxide levels, in the normal range of 35-45 mmHg, is essential to human physiology to maintain homeostasis.
 Measuring the End Tidal Carbon Dioxide (ETCO2) with side stream capnography gives close approximation to the arterial CO2 levels.

 Roberto De Guevara, OTR, MS is the founder of Respiras Breathing™, an organization recognized for its dedication to alternative breathing function and stress adaptation.
 Roberto is an occupational therapist, consultant, and trainer whose work is dedicated to uncovering the effects of disordered breathing patterns as they relate to chronic illnesses, pain syndromes, sleep disorders, and stress-related conditions.
 Roberto is an educator, strategist, researcher, scientist, and lecturer in the United States and Japan.
 He has also served as a consultant for the U.S. ARMY, training soldiers on respiratory efficiency for adaptation to combat-related stress.
 Roberto graduated with a bachelor's degree in occupational therapy from Dominguez Hills University in California.
-Roberto further earned his master's degree in Applied Breathing Sciences with distinction award in 2014 from the Graduate School of Behavioral Health Sciences.
+Roberto further earned his master's degree in Applied Breathing Sciences with a distinction award in 2014 from the Graduate School of Behavioral Health Sciences.
 Roberto's relentless commitment to the pursuit of excellence in respiratory problems, sleep disorders, and pain syndromes has allowed him to present at various national and international symposiums and conferences.